Argxss/Argxss/README.md

 - Hi, I’m @Argxss
-- I’m Studying A Dual Bachelor of Commerce (Finance) and Economics (International Finance)
 - I’m currently learning Python on the side, a bit of Italian and Piano aswell.

 <!---